-This is one of my favorite chocolate bundt cakes.
+This Chocolate Sour Cream Bundt Cake is one of my favorites.
 It’s not as dense as your typical pound cake, but rather soft and tender and almost reminds me of a cake-mix based cake.
 I mean that as a compliment.
 It has the tenderness and moisture of a cake mix cake but tastes like a scratch cake (no box taste).

 The sheen you see in the picture is my failure of a glaze.
 The glaze tasted good, but was too thin and I didn’t find it quite chocolaty enough.
 What you see on the cake is about a quarter of the yield.
 Most of it dripped onto the foil.